mwaseem321/mwaseem321.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I am Muhammad Waseem, a Ph.D.
-Student in the [Department of Mechanical and Aerospace Engineering](https://engineering.virginia.edu/departments/mechanical-and-aerospace-engineering) at the [University of Virginia (UVA)](https://www.virginia.edu/).
+Candidate in the [Department of Mechanical and Aerospace Engineering](https://engineering.virginia.edu/departments/mechanical-and-aerospace-engineering) at the [University of Virginia (UVA)](https://www.virginia.edu/).
 I am currently being advised by Prof. [Qing (Cindy) Chang](https://engineering.virginia.edu/faculty/qing-cindy-chang/).
 My primary research focus lies in the broad spectrum of Production Systems Modelling and Control.

 # Research interests:
-My current research interests include *Production Systems Modelling*, *Deep Reinforcement Learning*, *Engineering Optimization*, and *Scheduling control*.
+My current research interests include *Smart manufacturing*, *Deep Reinforcement Learning*, *Engineering Optimization*, and *Dynamic control*.

 I am currently exploring DRL based approaches to efficiently control the complex scheduling of mobile robots in a stochastic Multiproduct Flexible Manufacturing System.

 ----

 # News:
+- **Aug '24**: Done with the internship.
+It was a great experience to work on the battery production lines.
+I was able to develop a machine learning based model for the throughput estimation and improvement ✅⏳
+- **May '24**: I'm happy to join the Materials and Manufacturing Research team at General Motors as a Research intern! ✅⏳
 - **Aug '23**: Passed my Ph.D.
 Qualifying Exam! ✅⏳
 - **July '23**: "*Adaptive Mobile Robot Scheduling in Multi-product Flexible Manufacturing Systems Using Reinforcement Learning*" accepted in [ASME-JMSE](https://asmedigitalcollection.asme.org/manufacturingscience/)
 - **January '23**: "*Dynamic Modelling and Analysis of Multi-product Flexible Production Line*" accepted in [IJCIM](https://www.tandfonline.com/journals/tcim20/)